BorkforceOne/StardewFarmersOnly/README.md

 ### Dependencies

-* This mod requires [Chat Commands](https://www.nexusmods.com/stardewvalley/mods/2092) to configure it.
+* This mod requires [Chat Commands](https://www.nexusmods.com/stardewvalley/mods/2092) to configure it in game, otherwise you can use the configuration commands below as console commands in the SMAPI window.

 ### Configuring the mod

-Use the following chat commands:
+Use the following console commands:

 * /list_specialized_skill - Lists your currently specialized skill
-* /set_specialized_skill <Farming,Mining,Foraging,Fishing,Combat> - Sets your specialized skill
+* /set_specialized_skill <Farming,Mining,Foraging,Fishing,Combat> - Sets your specialized skills, you may select multiple using a comma separated list

 This should persist between loads after saving your game, and let you know when you load which skill you are specialized in.